-Reducing Poverty through Honey Production and Distribution in rural Malawi
+Reducing Poverty through Honey Production and Distribution Project

 Rockflower Commitment: Rockflower will invest in a two year project to create business and marketing capacity for rural bee farming women to engage in honey processing and branding that can access profitable markets.